AhmedAli9991/Educational-Ecommerce/README.md

 - bcrypt
 - Cookies
 - Postman
+- nodemailer
+- ratelimt
+- ratelimit mongo
+- winston

 ### modules

 It has the following modules implemented

 #### Login/Registeration and User Profiling
 user can register, login, Edit or delete their account the passwords are encrypted at time of creation and stored in the database.
-The authentication is done through the help of JSON web Tokens which are stored and passed through Cookies. the routes that are allowed to be used by the current users role are only accesed
+The authentication is done through the help of JSON web Tokens which are stored and passed through Cookies. the routes that are allowed to be used by the current users role are only accesed. user once they register recieve a email with 4 digit code which they enter and verify their account they can also ask for code to be re sent to them

 #### Wallet and transactions
 user that has logged in can make transactions to their wallet they a topup withdraw and use the amount in the wallet to make purchases the user can the user can view their wallet and the transactions that they have made through the API. the API checks valid card credentials and then make the request.